-- Using remote filtering software, page 281 - Hybrid service management of off-site users, page 279
+- Introduction on page 257 - Hybrid service management of off-site users on page 257 - Using remote filtering software on page 259

-Both Forcepoint Web Security and ForcepointTM URL Filtering offer a means of enforcing policy when users access the Internet from outside your network.
+Both Forcepoint Web Security and Forcepoint[TM] URL Filtering offer a means of enforcing policy when users access the Internet from outside your network.

 - Forcepoint Web Security customers can use the Hybrid Module to manage Internet activity for users outside the network, regardless of how their requests are handled when they are in the network.
-See Hybrid service management of off-site users, page 279. - Forcepoint URL Filtering customers can use the Remote Filter Module to manage Internet activity for users outside the network.
-See Using remote filtering software, page 281.
+See Hybrid service management of off-site users. - Forcepoint URL Filtering customers can use the Remote Filter Module to manage Internet activity for users outside the network.
+See Using remote filtering software.